libp2p/specs/pubsub/README.md

 ## The Topic Descriptor

 The topic descriptor message is used to define various options and parameters of a topic.
-It currently specifies the topics human readable name, its authentication options, and its encryption options.
+It currently specifies the topic's human readable name, its authentication options, and its encryption options.

-The TopicDescriptor protobuf is as follows:
+The `TopicDescriptor` protobuf is as follows:

 ```protobuf
 message TopicDescriptor {